Marine life: Marine food web

 Because of this inversion, it is the zooplankton that make up most of the marine animal biomass.
-As primary consumers, they are the crucial link between the primary producers (mainly phytoplankton) and the rest of the marine food web (secondary consumers).
+As primary consumers, they are the crucial link between the primary producers (mainly (phytoplankton) and the rest of the marine food web (secondary consumers).

-If phytoplankton dies before it is eaten, it descends through the euphotic zone as part of the marine snow and settles into the depths of sea.
-In this way, phytoplankton sequester about 2 billion tons of carbon dioxide into the ocean each year, causing the ocean to become a sink of carbon dioxide holding about 90% of all sequestered carbon.
+If phytoplankton dies before it is eaten, it descends from the euphotic zone down through the pelagic water column as part of the marine snow, and settles into the depths of sea.
+In this way, phytoplankton sequester about 2 billion tons of carbon dioxide in the ocean each year, causing the ocean to become a sink of carbon dioxide holding about 90% of all sequestered carbon.

-In 2010 researchers found whales carry nutrients from the depths of the ocean back to the surface using a process they called the whale pump.
+In 2010 researchers found whales carry nutrients from the depths of the ocean back up the pelagic water column to the surface using a process they called the whale pump.
 Whales feed at deeper levels in the ocean where krill is found, but return regularly to the surface to breathe.
 There whales defecate a liquid rich in nitrogen and iron.
 Instead of sinking, the liquid stays at the surface where phytoplankton consume it.
 In the Gulf of Maine the whale pump provides more nitrogen than the rivers.